Q: Who can be a director?

 Q: Who develops the Programming Calendar?

-A: Your Event Coordinators develop the Programming calendar for Sheridan Student Union.
+A: Your Student Life Coordinators develop the Programming calendar for Sheridan Student Union.
 They meet on a monthly basis to evaluate all the feedback & successes of past events to organize future events at your campus!
 Their plan encompasses all aspects of events including the location, timing, entertainment and more, just to accommodate our Sheridan students.